vimond/replay/plans.md

 	* UI state
 	* Keyboard events, mouse events
 	* Might need to manage start/end states.
+	* How to bind to fullscreen button etc.?
+Magically, parallel to video stream?

 Magical injections scoped to instance of player component: